Thirty years ago: Sunshine, Moonlight, Good Times, Boogie.

 He moved to New York after leaving the group to run a nightclub and later returned to England to manage Spice Girl Geri Halliwell in 2003-04.
 He was last known to be based in Brazil where he put together and managed the boyband P9 in 2013!
 But for many of us around thirty years ago, Phil, Mark and Jason were Big Fun and we danced and we danced using all the correct hand movements to the sunshine.
 The moonlight.
 The good times and the boogie!
 I just can’t control my feet!

-For all things Stock Aitken Waterman, check out the official FACEBOOK page and the Ultimate S/A/W fans FACEBOOK group
+Remind yourself of the awesome music and also for all things Stock Aitken Waterman, check out the official FACEBOOK page and the Ultimate S/A/W fans FACEBOOK group